BookOps-CAT/overdrive-reconcile/README.md

 ### sierra list creation & export

 Use following searches in Sierra to create a list.
 In case large list files are unavailable use Sierra bib #s to track extracted data and combine partial reports into one file.

+Creation of one large list in NYPL Sierra tend to fail, and it's a good strategy to use smaller 10k lists at least twice, before running a large one (100k+) - the searched DB slice is getting smaller with increasing start Sierra bib numbers (see below).

 BPL query can be retrieved from Sierra as "2022-Overdrive ALL bibs-tak" saved search, or loaded from [this JSON file](https://github.com/BookOps-CAT/overdrive-reconcile/blob/main/bpl-marcexpress-sierra-search.json)
 NYPL query can be loaded from [this JSON file](https://github.com/BookOps-CAT/overdrive-reconcile/blob/main/nypl-marcexpress-sierra-search.json)